The Wedding and the War — Modern Paraphrase | fresh.bible

 This is the only place in the entire New Testament where the word "Hallelujah" appears.
 Four times.
 In five verses.
 And it's not a soft song — it's a war cry of relief.
 Centuries of injustice, martyrdom, and unanswered finally being answered all at once.
 If you've ever waited for something wrong to be made right and wondered if it ever would be — this is the scene where it happens.

-Then the sound shifted.
-John described it as a great multitude — but also like the roar of a massive waterfall, like rolling thunder — all crying out together:
+Then the sound shifted. described it as a great multitude — but also like the roar of a massive waterfall, like rolling thunder — all crying out together:

 "Hallelujah!
 The Lord our God, the Almighty, reigns!
-Let us rejoice and celebrate and give him the glory — because the marriage of the has come, and his Bride has made herself ready.
+Let us rejoice and celebrate and give him the glory — because the marriage of the Lamb has come, and his Bride has made herself ready.
 She has been given fine linen to wear, bright and pure."

 And then John added an editorial note — the fine linen represents the deeds of God's people.